 You’ll Just Know How to Breastfeed

 Yes, breastfeeding is the most natural and healthy way to feed your new baby.
 It is one of those things that people claim comes effortlessly to a new mother, this is not necessarily true.
 There’s a reason why lactation consultants, dedicated support groups and blogs exist solely to cater to breastfeeding assistance.
-It is not always so easy.
+It is not always so easy, especially for first-time mums.
 Your baby may have trouble latching and you may need coaching on proper positioning.
 You haven’t failed if your plans to breastfeed does not come easily, it’s not a sign that your maternal instincts are somehow lacking.

 Your Baby Will be the Most Beautiful Thing You’ve Ever Seen